The decaying homestead of the Anise Hardway

 populated, Eugene Helmick's family homestead

-Calhoun once had a place named Eden on Upper Big Run in Washington District, settled by the Chenoweth family, well-known farmers and merchants.
+Calhoun once had a place named Eden on Upper Big Run in Washington District, settled by the Chenoweth family, well-known early comers, farmers and merchants.

-Eden was made a post office about 1882, named after the "Garden of Eden," its recall more prominent by the life and times of Aristotle Smith (1862-1911).
+Eden was made a post office about 1882, named after the "Garden of Eden," recalled by the life and times of Aristotle Smith (1862-1911).

 The population was reported as 20 before turn of century, the village being the law office of self-made lawyer Smith, who married into the Chenoweth family.

-It faded out of existence about a hundred years ago, the remote, forested valley now less populated.
+It faded out of existence over hundred years ago, the remote, forested valley now less populated and more wooded.